chinmayeeguru/Lead-Scoring-Logistic-Regression-Model/README.md

 - As per the Conversion probability obtained, the lead score was calculated for each lead and assigned it accordingly.

-# Insights and Recommendations to the business
+# Insights and Recommendations to the Business

 - The highest contributing columns to the Conversion probability were Total visits followed by Total time spent on the Website and Lead_Origin_Add form.
 The sales